webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/Character-Arcs.md

 ---
 aliases:
-- "Character Arcs"
+  - Character Arcs
 tags:
   - Compendium/CSRD/en/Rules
   - Character/Arcs
   - Character/Advancement
+title: Character Arcs
+collection: Rules
+kind: Character
+id: Character-Arcs
 ---
 ## Character Arcs
 Character arcs are the means by which players can invest themselves more in great stories and character depth and development.